 obtaining clients through an intermediary;

-maintaining a branch law office;
+maintaining a branch law office in the Republic of Serbia;

 Please see previous comments about the one seat requirement.
 It is not allowed for EU lawyers, and has to be reviewed by the government for Serbian lawyers.